-NAT have produced a range of special red ribbon brooches.
-To purchase one of your own please visit our shop.
+NAT has also produced a range of exclusive red ribbon brooches.
+You can purchase one by visiting our shop.

-After a short brainstorm they had come up with a simple idea that later became one of the most recognised symbols of the decade – the red ribbon, worn to signify awareness and support for people living with HIV.
+It was there that they came up with what would become one of the most recognised symbols of the decade: the red ribbon, worn to signify awareness and support for people living with HIV.

 Photos courtesy of The Elizabeth Taylor Archive

-In the early days, the artists made the ribbons themselves and distributed them around the New York art scene and dropped them off at theatres.
-Initially there was text that went with it, to explain why they were being worn, but eventually this was dropped as its symbolism no longer needed an explanation.
+In the early days, the artists made the ribbons themselves and distributed them around New York art galleries and theatres.
+Initially, they included some text to explain the ribbon’s significance, but as the ribbon became more famous, this was no longer needed.

 Within weeks, the red ribbon could be seen in such high-profile places as the red carpet of the Oscars.
 The media took notice and, within a short space of time, the symbol became universally recognised.
 At the Freddie Mercury Tribute Concert, held at London's Wembley Stadium on Easter Sunday, 1992, more than 100,000 red ribbons were distributed among the audience, with performers such as George Michael wearing one.